webpack/webpack.js.org/content/api/configuration.md

 `exclude: /node_modules/` - Exclude modules using a regex, string, or function

-`loader: "babel!eslint"` - A ! delimited string of loaders to use on these modules
+`loader: "babel-loader!eslint-loader"` - A `!` delimited string of loaders to use on these modules

-`loaders: [ "babel", "eslint" ]` - An array of loaders to use on these modules
+`loaders: [ "babel-loader", "eslint-loader" ]` - An array of loaders to use on these modules

 W> Note that loaders are always read from **right to left** whether passed via a delimited string or an array.
 In the example above, the [eslint-loader]() will lint, and possibly fix syntax in, the JavaScript modules and then hand them off to the [babel-loader]() for transpiling.